ganpare/WindowsSleepController/README.md

 ## Setting Up Alexa Integration

+### Method 1: Automated AWS Lambda Integration (Recommended)

+This application now features an automated AWS Lambda function generator that creates and configures everything for you:

+1. **Generate API Key with AWS Lambda Integration**:
+   - In the control panel, click "Generate New Key" and select "Generate API Key with AWS Lambda Integration"
+   - Enter your AWS credentials and desired configuration
+   - The system will automatically create a Lambda function configured to work with your endpoint

+2. **Set Up Alexa Skill**:
+   - Follow the instructions provided on the success page
+   - Copy the generated JSON for your Alexa Skill
+   - Set up the skill using the Alexa Developer Console and the provided Lambda ARN

+### Method 2: Manual Setup

+If you prefer to set up AWS Lambda manually:

 1. **Create an AWS Lambda function**:
    - Go to AWS Lambda and create a new function
    - Use a Node.js or Python runtime